-A poll conducted by Verywell Mind, a site that provides guidance to improve mental health and find balance, attests to holiday stress.
+A poll conducted by Verywell Mind, a site that guides to improve mental health and find balance, attests to holiday stress.
 More than 80 percent participating in the survey reported that they find the holiday season to be ‘somewhat’ or ‘very’ stressful -- stress levels associated with asking for a raise.

-Mayo clinic offers several suggestions for warding off holiday stress and what may be depression for some.
+Mayo Clinic offers several suggestions for warding off holiday stress and what may be depression for some.
 Among them:

-Learn to say no: Don’t feel compelled to say yes to every invitation to do something.
+Don’t feel compelled to say yes to every invitation to do something.

-Of course above all, making sure to stay healthy during the holidays will help cope with stress.
+Of course, above all, making sure to stay healthy during the holidays will help cope with stress.
 Here’s where your spa or massage practice comes in.
 You may be the sounding board clients need to talk about their feeling during this stressful time of year.
 Recommend some of the suggestions offered by Mayo for a stress-free holiday season.

 But of course, the number one way you can help clients is through treatments.
-To help your clients get over aches, pains and muscle tension from pressure and anxiety, BIOTONE offers a range of therapeutic massage products.
+To help your clients get over aches, pains, and muscle tension from pressure and anxiety, BIOTONE offers a range of therapeutic massage products.
 Our Relaxing Therapeutic Massage Creme contains certified organic botanicals to reduce tension, ease stress and promote relaxation.
 Muscle & Joint Therapeutic Massage Creme utilizes naturally healing ingredients, including Glucosamine, to provide the ultimate massage to relieve sore joints and aching muscles.
 And Marine Therapy Pedi Scrub and Marine Therapy Pedi Balm, both with Rejuvenating Complex, can help get clients on their feet and ready to take on any challenge.